doomnor/anki-manual-zh-tw/src/math.md

 running Anki as an administrator until all the packages were fetched helped.

-On macOS, LaTeX has only been tested with MacTex and BasicTex.
+On OSX, LaTeX has only been tested with MacTex and BasicTex.
 If you use BasicTex, you need to install dvipng separately, with the following
 command: